Kruskal Minimum Spanning Tree Algorithm

 Before reading this article, you should first learn:

-In this article, we will first discuss the simpler and more understandable Kruskal's Algorithm.
-In the next article, Prim's Algorithm Template, we will cover Prim's Algorithm.
+In this article, we will talk about the easier Kruskal's algorithm.
+In the next article, we will cover Prim's algorithm.

-Kruskal's Algorithm is actually quite easy to understand and remember.
-The key is to be familiar with the Union-Find algorithm.
-If you're not familiar with it yet, I recommend reading our previous article on the Union-Find Algorithm.
+Kruskal's algorithm is simple to understand and remember.
+The key is to know the Union-Find algorithm well.
+If you are not familiar with it, read Union-Find Algorithm first.